 In this section, you need to mention all the necessary information about the item, its features, functions, tasks it can perform, durability, and so on.
-Of course, the parameters can be different depending on the type of product.
+Of course, the parameters can differ depending on the product type.

 - Product Type:

 Pick the product type and category from the drop-down menu.
-Try to stay as close as possible to the item category to have a higher chance to be discovered by customers.
+Stay as close as possible to the item category to have a higher chance of being discovered by customers.

 - Product Images:

 You need to add the product images manually.
-Simply click on Add file to attach an image from your computer.
-Make sure to upload 5 or more high-quality images which can highlight all the physical aspects of the item.
+Click on Add file to attach an image from your computer.
+Upload 5 or more high-quality images highlighting all the item’s physical aspects.
 You can also import the product image from a different website using the URL by clicking on Add media from the URL.

-Simply go to Add Product from your Admin panel and click on Add Product.
+Go to Add product from your Admin panel and click on Add product.
 Now there are several ways you can add a product to your listing.

-However, if you own a big inventory and have a large number of items, you can choose to upload products using a CSV file to save time.
-Simply click on Import under the Products title and attach a CSV file to bring all the products to your store.
+However, you can upload products using a CSV file to save time if you own a big inventory with many items.
+Click on Import under the Products title and attach a CSV file to bring all the products to your store.

 - Install the Supporting Apps:

-Shopify allows you to install a bunch of productivity apps in order to improve the overall functionality of your store.
-You can browse the apps based on the categories such as store designing, marketing, customer support, inventory, product research, finances, advertising, and much more.
+Shopify allows you to install a bunch of productivity apps to improve the overall functionality of your store.
+You can browse the apps based on the categories such as store designing, marketing, customer support, inventory, product research, finances, advertising, and more.

 - Google Shopping:

-With Google Shopping, you can broadcast your products to interested customers across Google websites.
+You can broadcast your products to interested customers across Google websites with Google Shopping.
 This helps generate traffic and advertise your products to a larger audience.

 - Loox -Photo Reviews:

 Loox allows you to collect product reviews with images.
-You can modify your items based on the reviews as well as highlight the positive reviews on your store to attract more buyers and strengthen your brand image on the platform.
+You can modify your items based on the reviews and highlight the positive reviews on your store to attract more buyers and strengthen your brand image on the platform.

 - Shopify Email:

-Shopify email allows you to send personalized emails to your subscribers directly from the dashboard.
-You can add your store logo, product descriptions, and images in your email to market your new items to your existing customers.
+Shopify email lets you send personalized emails to your subscribers directly from the dashboard.
+In addition, you can add your store logo, product descriptions, and images in your email to market your new items to your existing customers.

 - Marketing and Advertising Your Products: